HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 4: Plains Indians & the Dawes Act

 Plains Indians (Sioux, Cheyenne, Comanche) were nomadic, centered on buffalo hunting.
 The U.S. government systematically destroyed the buffalo herds to undermine Native life.
-Conflicts included the Sand Creek Massacre (1864), the Battle of Little Bighorn (1876) β€” Custer's Last Stand, where Sioux and Cheyenne defeated the 7th Cavalry β€” and the Wounded Knee Massacre (1890).
+Conflicts: Sand Creek Massacre (1864), the Battle of Little Bighorn (1876) β€” Custer's Last Stand, and the Wounded Knee Massacre (1890).

 Dawes Severalty Act 1887 Little Bighorn 1876 Wounded Knee 1890 Sand Creek 1864